byako/f-kinesis/README.md

 The library can be used in an application which continuously reads large numbers of records from a data source and writes them to an AWS Kinesis Data stream.
 The library could be used to create optimum batches for sending data to the Kinesis stream.

+# Disclaimer

+Size limits are assumed to only relate to strings length, not including JSON sctructure overhead for stringified payload delivery, which inevitably is bigger.

 # Running tests